meltingmettle/DodgeTheL/CSM.md

 I'm glad you're here! <br />
 <br />
-I know that the midterm is coming up, and that section doesn't start until after midterm 1. <br />
-Let not your hearts be troubled.
+I know that the midterm is coming up, but let not your hearts be troubled.
 I am preparing a place for you!  <br />
 Those who are excelling have no need of a teacher, but those who are struggling.  <br />
 <br />
 <br />